How Much Does Hotel Branding Cost?

 How your choice of partner affects the cost

-Who you choose to guide you through this process—from the solo creative to the global firm—will dictate the cost, and the soul, of the final result.
+Who you choose to guide you through this process will dictate the cost, and the soul, of the final result.

 Option 1: Traditional Agency